 The Federally Administered Tribal Areas (FATA) was a place where the Pakistani government has been reluctant to exercise its full control.
 Constitutionally FATA was governed by the governor of Khyber Pakhtunkhwa province on behalf of the President of Pakistan who on its behalf appointed seven agents, one for each agency.
 Though it used to hold elections for the National Assembly and Senate, it was governed by the Frontier Crimes Regulation of 1901.
 Successive Pakistani Governments had left the inhospitable region to its own.
 There had seldom been any presence of the Pakistani Army in the area.
 This region soon turned out to be a perfect place for terrorists to prosper.
 In 2018, FATA was formally merged with Khyber Pakhtunkhwa through a constitutional amendment.

-NA led by Fahim had moved six thousand soldiers in Kabul soon after the Taliban fled severely annoying the Pakistanis.
+NA led by Fahim had moved six thousand soldiers to Kabul soon after the Taliban fled severely annoying the Pakistanis.
 Musharraf was furious with the Americans and accused them of betrayal.
 As soon as the NA got hold of Kabul, many Taliban surrendered.
 They were taken to Qala-i-Jangi, Dostum’s castle near Mazar-i-Sharif.
 The Afghan warlord, who had old scores to settle with the Taliban, mercilessly killed thousands of Taliban foot soldiers.
 He was known for such tendencies, but on this occasion, he did it on the payroll of the CIA.
 This episode didn’t go well with the Pashtun population.
 Many such human rights violations were committed on the part of NA.

 In 2002, Pakistanis went to poll two times- one for a referendum to let Musharraf continue his rule and the second for provincial elections.
 Both elections were rigged.
 In Northwest Frontier Province, a conservative religious coalition called Muttahida Majlis-e Amal (MMA)came to power.
 MMA was soft on the Taliban and its main leader Maulana Fazlur Rehman had even played a crucial role in establishing the Taliban in 1994.
 This was a disaster for the anti-Taliban regime in Kabul.
 Considering the ethnicity of the Taliban and MMA’s government it was further disastrous.
 MMA soon started implementing Taliban-like policies in NWFP like banning alcohol and music mandating hijab and implementing Sharia law.
 It was during the MMA regime when Mullah Fazlullah- the future leader of Tehreek-e Taliban Pakistan(TTP) started his famous Mullah Radio.
 Several MMA mullahs had fought with the Taliban in the 1990s.
 Maulana Fazilullah, a minister in the Balochistan government, had fought along with Mullah Omar in Kandahar in 1994.